Make Your Statement: Find an Audience with Performing Arts

 - National Dance Society

-Students should also check with each college or university to see if there are scholarships available to study drama, performing arts, dance and photography.
+Search for specific scholarships and view those that are currently accepting applications here!
+Students should also check with each college or university to see if there are additional scholarships available to study performing arts.

-Reach out for guidance by submitting a major interest form if you are interested in a career in drama, performing arts, dance, and photography.
-Submit the form on our website to get started.
-And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
+As you explore your options, be sure to use our guide to applying for scholarships and grants.
+You can also receive guidance by submitting a major interest form if you are interested in a career in performing arts.
+Submit the form on our website to get started, and follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!